OsiriX-Foundation/KheopsDocumentation/docs/installation/keycloak.md

 # Keycloak

 KHEOPS delegates user management to Keycloak.
 With the appropriate configuration, any recent version of Keycloak can be used.
-There are many different ways to configure Keycloak to work with KHEOP.
+There are many different ways to configure Keycloak to work with KHEOPS.
 This document describes the required configuration, along with informational examples for how to acheive this configuration.

 ## 1. Keycloak KHEOPS Login Client